String topology of finite groups of Lie type: Pairings on Serre spectral sequences: Proof of Theorem , part 2

 where the pairing on local coefficient systems is given by the products

 for $b\in B$ and $c\in C$.
-If $X$ and $Y$ (and hence $X\extsmashprod Y$) are bounded from below in the sense of Theorem~\ref{thm:serress}, ensuring strong convergence, the pairing on the $E_\infty$--page is the one induced by the cross product
+If $X$ and $Y$ (and hence $X\extsmashprod^{H\F_\ell} Y$) are bounded from below in the sense of Definition~\ref{def:bbhpmodhfell}, ensuring strong convergence, the pairing on the $E_\infty$--page is the one induced by the cross product

 \end{thrm}